Install NuGet client tools

-- If you'd like to preview upcoming NuGet features, install the Visual Studio 2017 Preview, which works side-by-side with stable releases of Visual Studio.
+- If you'd like to preview upcoming NuGet features, install a Visual Studio Preview, which works side-by-side with stable releases of Visual Studio.
 To report problems or share ideas for previews, open an issue on the NuGet GitHub repository.

 |Feature||dotnet CLI||nuget CLI (Windows)||nuget CLI (Mono)||Visual Studio (Windows)||Visual Studio for Mac|

 |Manage NuGet configuration||✔||✔|

 (3) Various advanced package features are available through the CLI only as they aren't represented in the Visual Studio UI tools.